jdegand/angular-register-tut/README.md

 ### Running the Express Backend Application

-You can clone my the whole [repo](https://github.com/jdegand/mongo-async-crud) and checkout to the angular branch or just clone the angular branch.
+You can clone the [repo](https://github.com/jdegand/mongo-async-crud)'s angular branch with the command below.

 ```bash